Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 The currency in Vietnam is the Vietnamese đồng with code VND.

 It’s one of those currencies with a lot of zeroes.
-Rampant inflation after 1985 resulted in one of the weakest currencies (unit for unit) in the world to this day.
-And the proliferation of the joke that everybody is a millionaire in Vietnam.
+Rampant inflation after 1985 resulted in one of the weakest currencies (unit for unit) in the world.
+This is the case to this day.

 2 banknotes of 500.000 Vietnamese dong each